furtivespy/Node-GroupMe-Bot/README.md

-# Sample GroupMe NodeJS Callback Bot
+# Furtivespy's GroupMe Bot

+This bot is based on the [GroupMe Sample bot](https://github.com/groupme/bot-tutorial-nodejs).
+Read Me copied from there.

 ## Introduction